boxvc/NVIDIA-Jobs/README.md

 4. This role presents an opportunity for an accomplished candidate with a capacity to learn quickly and exercise good judgment to gain in-depth experience driving growth in GPU-accelerated Deep Learning training within the developer community.

 #### What we need to see:
 1. Bachelor’s degree in computer science/engineering or equivalent experience;
 2. Experience creating training content for developers;
 3. Comfortable presenting to technical audiences
 4. Strong relationship management skills; ability to handle multiple projects simultaneously
 5. Ability to work cross-functionally across many levels of a matrixes organization
 6. Willing to travel (45-60%)
 7. Experience in Machine Learning or Deep Learning is a plus

+##### Contact: sbai@nvidia.com or Linkedin: https://www.linkedin.com/in/xuebai52/